-APPENDIX G

-NON-COLLUSI ION AFFIDAVIT
+NON-COLLUSION AFFIDAVIT

 State of Georgia

 County of Fulton

-being first duly sworn, deposes
+heit. ng first duly sworn, deposes

-and says that he/she is of , Proposer that has
+and says that he/she is of Proposer that has

 submitted the attached Proposal;

-He/she is fully informed respecting the preparatio pertinent circumstances respecting such Proposal; ne attached Proposal and of all
+He/she is fully informed respecting the prepara pertinent circumstances respecting such Propo tached Proposal and of all

-Neither the said Proposer nor any of its officers, pa or parties in interest, including this affiant, has in a directly or indirectly, sought by agreement or col- other Proposer, firm or person, to fix the price of Proposer, or to fix any overhead, profit or cost el- of any other Proposer, or to secure through any agreement any advantage against the City of College The price or prices quoted in the attached propose collusion, conspiracy, connivance or unlawful ag any way colluded, lusion or commun r prices in the atta ement of the Proper collusion, conspite Park.
-The park and proper content and proper content on the park and proper content on the park. conspired, connived or agreed, ication or conference with any ched Proposal or of any other osal price or the Proposal price racy, connivance or unlawful per and are not tainted by any of the proposer or any of its
+Neither the said Proposer nor any of its officers or parties in interest, including this affiant, has directly or indirectly, sought by agreement or other Proposer, firm or person, to fix the price Proposer, or to fix any overhead, profit or cost of any other Proposer, or to secure through agreement any advantage against the City of Co.
+The price or prices quoted in the attached proceediusion, conspiracy, connivance or unlawfur agents, representatives, owners, employees, or collusion or communication or prices in the attached at element of the Proposal pany collusion, conspiracy allege Park. posal are fair and proper all agreement on the part of prired, connived or agreed, on or conference with any Proposal or of any other price or the Proposal price connivance or unlawful and are not tainted by any the proposer or any of its

-agents, representatives, owners, employees, or pa rties in interest, in cluding this affiant.

 Signed:

 Title:

 Subscribed and sworn to before me this day of , 20

 NOTARY PUBLIC

 My Commission Expires: